P. T. Chacko

-Pulloli Thomas Chacko (9 April 1915 – 31 July 1964), was an Indian politician from Chamampathal,Kottayam in central Kerala.
+Pulloli Thomas Chacko (9 April 1915 – 1 August 1964) was an Indian politician from Chamampathal, Kottayam in central Kerala.
 A member of the Travancore and Travancore-Cochin Assemblies and the Constituent Assembly, Chacko served as the first Leader of Opposition of the newly formed state of Kerala (Namboodiripad ministry).
 He was also the Home Minister of Kerala holding the additional portfolios of Revenue and Law during the period 1960–64 (Pillai and Sankar ministries).
-Resignation of Chacko from Congress-led cabinet in 1964 resulted in the formation of the regional party Kerala Congress.
+Resignation of Chacko from the Congress-led cabinet in 1964 resulted in the formation of the regional party Kerala Congress.

 Early life

-P. T. Chacko was born on 9 April 1915 to Thomas and Annamma of the Pulloli family at Chamampathal in Kottayam, Travancore.
-He was married to Mariamma and was survived by six children.
+P. T. Chacko was born on 9 April 1915 to Thomas and Annamma of the Pulloli family at Chamampathal in the erstwhile Kingdom of Travancore.
+He was married to Mariamma and was survived by their six children.

 Chacko graduated from St. Joseph's College, Trichy, the University of Madras after studying in St. Berchmans College Changanassery.
 He continued his studies in law in Government Law College, Thiruvananthapuram, where as a student leader in 1938, he participated in the anti-colonial struggle and in the agitation against princely state of Travancore.